 Here Are The 10 Most Dangerous Places In Virginia To Live

-Recently, we gave you a list of the safest places to live in Virginia based on statistical analysis provided by FBI Crime Report data.
-But if there’s a list of the safest places … well, let’s just say that the list has to end somewhere.
+Recently, we gave you a list of the safest places to live in Virginia based on the statistical analysis provided by FBI Crime Report data.
+But if there’s a list of the safest places … well, let’s just say that there has to be a list of the most dangerous places in Virginia as well.
 According to Sir Isaac Newton’s Third Law of Physics (yep, I’m pulling old school science on you for this one), every action has an equal and opposite reaction.
 So naturally, the bottom of the list of safest places is going to equal the top of the list of most dangerous places.

-Again, keep in mind that the FBI runs their numbers based on reported crimes.
+Again, keep in mind that the FBI runs its numbers based on reported crimes.
 So really, we have to praise these police departments for their consistent reporting efforts.
-Now tell us what you think.
-Do you live in one of these places or have you lived in one of them in the past?
-What was your experience?
-Let us know in the comments below!